warmsignull/warmsignull.github.io/content/posts/abandoning-windows-for-linux-part-4/index.md

++++
-#+TITLE: Abandoning Windows for Linux - Part 4
+title = "Abandoning Windows for Linux - Part 4"
-#+DATE: 2025-11-06
+date = 2025-11-06

-#+HUGO_SECTION: posts
-#+HUGO_SLUG: abandoning-windows-for-linux-part-4
-#+HUGO_BUNDLE: abandoning-windows-for-linux-part-4
-#+HUGO_TAGS: windows linux os arch
-#+FILETAGS: :windows:linux:os:arch:
-#+HUGO_AUTO_SET_LASTMOD: true
-#+EXPORT_FILE_NAME: index
+lastmod = 2025-11-06T00:00:00-07:00
+slug = "abandoning-windows-for-linux-part-4"
-#+HUGO_SUMMARY: Over these five days I transformed my workflow.
+summary = "Over these five days I transformed my workflow.
 I learned how to manage time and notes with Org-agenda, linked my journal to Org-roam, wrote admin scripts, fell into the VPN transparency rabbit hole, considered building my own mail server, and wrestled with the absurd verification hurdles of modern social media.
-By the end of the week, I had a working Hugo blog fully integrated with Emacs keybindings and a deeper appreciation for how messy, funny, and rewarding the digital world can be when you insist on doing things your own way.
+By the end of the week, I had a working Hugo blog fully integrated with Emacs keybindings and a deeper appreciation for how messy, funny, and rewarding the digital world can be when you insist on doing things your own way." tags = ["windows", "linux", "os", "arch"] draft = false
-#+HUGO_CUSTOM_FRONT_MATTER: :cover '((hidden . true) (hiddenInSingle . true) (hiddenInList . true))
+[cover]
+  hidden = true
+  hiddenInSingle = true
+  hiddenInList = true
++++

-* Day 6: Getting Organized with Org-Agenda
+## Day 6: Getting Organized with Org-Agenda {#day-6-getting-organized-with-org-agenda}

 Today was the first time I truly appreciated how powerful Org-mode can be once it starts making sense.
 I spent most of the day learning how to use org-agenda.
 It took some experimenting to understand how it pulls data from multiple files and converts them into one coherent daily overview.
 It felt like turning chaos into order.